dry-rb/dry-initializer/README.md

 Results for [the examples][benchmark_with_types_and_defaults]

 ```
-Benchmark for instantiation of named arguments (attributes)
+Benchmark for instantiation of named arguments (options)
 with type constraints and default values

 Warming up --------------------------------------